Solutions

 Waldenstrom’s Macroglobulinemia (WM)

-Waldenstrom's Macroglobulinemia (WM) is a type of cancer that begins in the white blood cells.
-WM is a type of non-Hodgkin's lymphoma, often called lymphoplasmacytic lymphoma.
-Specialized drug and therapy development services are essential to enhance and expedite WM research.
-Our company is well-equipped to address your drug and therapy development requirements in WM therapy.
+Waldenstrom's Macroglobulinemia (WM) is a type of cancer that originates from the white blood cells.
+WM is classified as a non-Hodgkin's lymphoma and is also referred to as lymphoplasmacytic lymphoma.
+Specialized drug and therapy development services are needed to foster and accelerate WM research.
+We can easily assist you with your drug and therapy development needs in WM therapeutic.

 Introduction to Waldenstrom's Macroglobulinemia

-WM is a rare, slow-growing type of non-Hodgkin lymphoma originating from B cells.
+WM is a form of non-Hodgkin lymphoma stemmed from B cells that has a low incidence rate and a slow onset.
 It is also known as lymphoplasmacytic lymphoma.
-WM is commonly diagnosed in older adults and is slightly more prevalent in men than women.
-In the United States, there are about 1,500 new cases of WM each year, translating to an incidence rate of about 3 to 4 cases per million people annually.
+WM is mostly diagnosed during later stages of life, and, similar to most cancers, has a higher prevalence in men than women.
+In the United States, approximately 1,500 people are diagnosed with WM every year, which comes to an incidence rate of 3 to 4 cases per million people per year.

 Pathogenesis of Waldenstrom's Macroglobulinemia